 It is also important to note that this manual does not give readers the tools to provide legal advice.
 Interpreting the law and advising someone about what action they should take are jobs for a qualified lawyer.
 For legal advice on a specific issue, it is important to consult with a lawyer.
 The first place to ask for help is your local Community Law Centre.

-You can consul the 800+ page manual online at the Community Law website here.
+You can consult the 800+ page manual online at the Community Law website here.

 Other sites on Great Barrier Island: